Laura Fuentes

 Making instant oatmeal packets at home has never been easier!
 Follow this simple recipe to make this convenient breakfast.

-Start with the classic brown cinnamon sugar recipe or make one of the popular oatmeal packet flavors by swapping some of the ingredients listed.
+Start with the classic brown cinnamon sugar recipe or make one of the popular instant oatmeal packet flavors by swapping some of the listed ingredients.

-An oat canister with homemade instant oatmeal packets
+An oat canister with instant oatmeal in zip bags

 Making Instant Oatmeal Packs at Home

-While my family loves recipes like baked oatmeal and overnight oats, instant oatmeal is one of those breakfast household staples I always keep on hand.
-Those little packets, usually 10 to a box, are very convenient for rushed mornings.
+While my family loves baked oatmeal and overnight oats, instant oatmeal is one of those breakfast household staples I always keep on hand.
+Those little packets, usually 10 to a box, are very convenient for making oatmeal on rushed mornings.

 What to Put in DIY Oatmeal Packets

-• Powdered milk: you can omit it and use any milk instead of water to make your bowl of oatmeal.
+Instant oats are the base of these packets.
+You can add powdered milk or omit it and use any milk instead of water to make your bowl of oatmeal.
+For delicious flavor, I include brown sugar, cinnamon, and a little salt.

 How Long to Store Homemade Instant Oatmeal Packs